cs3110/textbook/_sources/chapters/basics/expressions.md

 let x = e1 in e2
 ```

 As usual, `x` is an identifier.
+These identifiers must begin with lower-case,
+not upper, and idiomatically are written with `snake_case` not `camelCase`.
+We
-We call `e1` the *binding expression*, because
+call `e1` the *binding expression*, because it's what's being bound to `x`; and
-it's what's being bound to `x`; and we call `e2` the *body expression*, because
+we call `e2` the *body expression*, because that's the body of code in which the
-that's the body of code in which the binding will be in scope.
+binding will be in scope.

 **Dynamic semantics.**